JaapDanielse/VirtualPanel/Arduino/doc/ReadMe.txt

 V1.1.0 Release notes

-- Added File-IO, allow reading and writing files on the PC
+- Added File-IO, allow reading and writing files on the PC.
-- Added PanelColor chanel, set color of the pannel collor bars to differentiate experiments.
+- Added PanelColor channel, set color of the pannel collor bars to differentiate experiments.
-- Added Inputs on Garaph Labels, use inputs on the graph labels similar to the inputs on the monitor labels.
+- Added Inputs on Graph Labels, allow to use inputs on the graph labels similar to the inputs on the monitor labels.
 - Added $SMALL for Buttons.
+- Added GraphDrawCircle channel and _Circle and _VCircle functions allowing to draw circles and -(sections).
 - Made $BIG for buttons bigger.
 - Slider value limmited to value 1000.
-- Made auxillary windows (Monitor, Graph etc.) keep their relative positions when moving the main window
+- Made auxillary windows (Monitor, Graph etc.) keep their relative positions when moving the main window.
+- Fixed connection problem when existing com port or bluetooth port is present.

 - Added additonal examples
+- QuickReference (VirtualPanel\extras) is revised correcting errors and updated to include the added functionality.

+V1.1.0 is backward compatible; the executable will operate correctly on earlier arduino implementations, Recompiling arduino implementations will compile unchanged.